View All Topics

 There are many ways to go green.
 Cutting down on water and electricity use is very simple and cost-effective.
 In fact, it saves money.
 Another method that is fairly simple is to separate recycling into three different categories: cardboard, glass, and cans.
 It is important to separate them because they are recycled differently and some recycling centers do not separate them properly.
 Another way to go green is to eliminate popular Styrofoam containers and other similar products that get sent home with customers.
 Styrofoam to-go containers have ruled the industry and polluted our planet for as long as most of us can remember, but there are now other options!

 Many restaurants have chosen to go green with their take-out containers; replacing plastic and Styrofoam with more eco-friendly options.
 Companies like EnviroTakeout are helping restaurants go green with their eco-friendly and compostable disposable tableware.
-EnviroTakeout's line includes plates, platters, hinged-lid containers, bowls, and trays all made from bagasse, which is a byproduct of the sugarcane refining process.
+EnviroTakeout's line includes plates, platters, hinged-lid containers, bowls, and trays all made from natural molded fiber.
 Their line of cup carriers is made from 100% recycled materials.

 The United Sates has nearly one million restaurants.
 The average restaurant produces 100,000 pounds of trash per year.
 Even if restaurants just made the switch from Styrofoam to recyclable and compostable take-out containers, it would make a huge difference.
 Going green is now easier than ever, and there is no time like the present.
 Happy greening!